Jacinta A. Opara: Career

 Jacinta started as a biology teacher during her National Youth Service at College of the Immaculate Conception, Enugu in 1997.
-She has also served in other teaching and administrative roles in the University and beyond.
+She has also served in other teaching and administrative roles as Deputy Vice Chancellor, Dean, Director and Head of Department in the University system and beyond.

 She currently serves as the Chairman, Governing Council of the Institute of Policy Management Development.
-She is a member of the Governing Council of Metropolitan International University, Uganda.
+She is a member of the Governing Council and Board of several institutions including Metropolitan International University, Uganda.

-She was promoted to full professor at Kampala International University, Uganda in 2016 where she lectured under the Department of Biological and Environmental Sciences.
+She was promoted to full professor at Kampala International University, Uganda in 2016.
 She has published in local and international journals.
 She is a member of the Organization for Women in Science for the Developing World (OSWD).

 On March 7, 2024, she was appointed as the second substantive and first female Vice Chancellor of the Dominican University Ibadan by the University's Governing Council through its Chairman, Board of Trustees, Chief Anthony Idigbe (SAN).

 Personal life

 She is married with five children (three sons and two daughters).